First Home Owner Grant Checklist

 Proof of Australian Citizenship or Permanent Residency

 Birth certificate, citizenship certificate, or current Australian passport.
-For permanent residents: passport with permanent resident visa.
+Permanent residents: passport with visa grant notice or ImmiCard attached.

 Visa Details (if applicable)

-If you’re a permanent resident, include current visa grant notice or ImmiCard.
+If you are a permanent resident, include your current visa grant notice or ImmiCard.

 Section 3: Property Documents